Money in Two Languages: How Bilingual Families Can Raise Financially Confident Kids

 Cambridge University research by Whitebread and Bingham (2013) found that children’s money habits are largely set by age seven, making early and consistent exposure critical.
 The language that exposure happens in matters deeply.
 UNESCO guidelines and subsequent research show that children learn complex concepts faster when first introduced in their dominant home language.

-Jim Cummins’ Common Underlying Proficiency theory (1981) explains why: when a child truly understands a concept in one language, only the label needs to be learned in the second language — the concept itself transfers.
+Jim Cummins’ Common Underlying Proficiency theory (1981) — a foundational framework supported by decades of subsequent research — explains why: when a child truly understands a concept in one language, only the label needs to be learned in the second language — the concept itself transfers.
 Teaching ahorro (saving) in Spanish gives a child a head start on understanding “savings” in English, not a handicap.

 Conversation Frequency Beats Family Wealth

-The OECD’s 2018 PISA Financial Literacy Assessment, spanning 20 countries, found that students who regularly discussed money with their parents scored significantly higher on financial literacy tests — regardless of family income.
+The OECD’s 2022 PISA Financial Literacy Assessment — the most recent international benchmark, with results published in 2024 — spanning 20 countries, found that students who regularly discussed money with their parents scored significantly higher on financial literacy tests — regardless of family income.
 Conversation frequency, not family wealth, was the key variable.
-Yet Parents, Kids & Money Survey data from T. Rowe Price (2022) shows that 72% of parents report at least some reluctance to discuss money with their children.
+The 2022 assessment also introduced digital financial literacy — covering online banking, digital payments, and fraud awareness — as a core competency for the first time.
+Yet T. Rowe Price’s 2023 Parents, Kids & Money Survey shows that roughly 70% of parents report at least some reluctance to discuss money with their children.
 Language barriers can amplify that reluctance — but they absolutely do not have to.

 Age-by-Age Bilingual Financial Education